JonJagger/cyber-dojo/readme.txt

 Git Repositories
 ================
-Each started avatar has its own git respository, eg cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
+Each started animal avatar has its own git respository, eg cyberdojo/dojos/38/1fa3eaa1a1352eb4bd6b537abbfc4fd57f07ab/wolf/.git The starting files (as loaded via the manifests.rb's :visible_filenames) form tag 0 (zero).
 Each run-tests event causes a new git commit and tag, with a